 What they all have in common, however, is that they provide a way to see this charming and unique state like you’ve never seen it before.

-Below, we introduce you to seven of the best of them.
+Below, we introduce you to seven of the best of them in our guide to the best hiking in Mississippi.

 This popular 13.2-mile point-to-point (one-way) trail is a beautiful and mellow hike located within DeSoto National Forest.
 It offers a pleasant hike showcasing wildflowers, a small forest, a lake, bogs, and swamps, along with slices of American history.